Dogs communicate with us through barking, whining, howling (and begging!). It's thought they learnt to vocalise more to improve communication with us.

 What is anxiety barking?

-Dogs are active, social animals, so will always need you to provide them with constructive attention and plenty of physical and mental exercise.
-But you do also need to build your dog’s confidence so they can be away from you without feeling stressed.
+Dogs are active, social animals, so they will always need you to provide them with constructive attention and plenty of physical and mental exercise.
+But you also need to build your dog’s confidence so they can be away from you without feeling stressed.

 For more information and training tips on this issue, check out our page on separation anxiety.